praveek/launch.en/help/launch-reference/client-side-information/content-security-policy-csp.md

 If you are [self-hosting](../publishing/hosts/self-hosting-libraries.md) your library, then the source for your build is probably your own domain.
 You can specify that the host domain is a safe source by using the following configuration:

-You should specify `self` as a safe domain so you don't break any scripts that you are already loading, but you also need `assets.adobedtm.com` to be listed as safe or your Platform Launch library won't load on the page.

 **HTTP header**

 ```http